w3-engineers/telemesh/app_architecture.rst

 5. ``RmDataHelper`` will send the message to MeshDataSource and this will prepare this message data into JSON data to pass via the Mesh Network.

-In the case of an Incoming message, when any message will be available in this network, it will be discovered in the application’s Communication Layer.
-MeshDataSource will receive this message data and send to RmDataHelper directly. .Source will receive the data from RmDataHelper.
+6. In the case of an Incoming message, when any message will be available in this network, it will be discovered in the application’s Communication Layer. ``MeshDataSource`` will receive this message data and send to ``RmDataHelper`` directly. ``Source`` will receive the data from ``RmDataHelper``.
 Now message data will be saved in Message table using MessageDao.

-Now, View Layer will get the event of the message data.
+7. Now, View Layer will get the event of the message data.
-MessageSourceData will get the message data from MessageDao as RxJava observer is attached to it.
-To show message in view level, the message data will be provided to ChatViewModel automatically using RxJava(Flowable).
+``MessageSourceData`` will get the message data from MessageDao as **RxJava observer** is attached to it.
+To show message in view level, the message data will be provided to ``ChatViewModel`` automatically using **RxJava(Flowable)**.
 After that, message will be seen in UI i.e.:
 ChatActivity, through LiveData.

-RMDataHelper is directly connected with NotificationUtil.
+8. ``RMDataHelper`` is directly connected with ``NotificationUtil``.
 When any data is available to RMDataHelper, notification will be triggered as per app’s requirements.